 Florida Notary Public Updates

 The answer is yes.
-At some point in your career, you may have to refuse a notarization due to certain circumstances.
+At some point in your career, you may find yourself in a situation where refusing to notarize a document is necessary.
 Florida law requires that a notary should refuse a notarization under the following circumstances:

 - The document is incomplete or blank (not filled out)